EnergyModelsX/EnergyModelsRecedingHorizon.jl/docs/src/manual/future_value.md

   It is also possible to provide a single variable and value through the implementation of a constructor.

 !!! warning "Other AbstractElements"
-    While the functionality is in theory able to be used for any other `AbstractElement`, wecurrently limit it explicitly to nodes to avoid potential method ambiguities in the function `constraints_couple`.
+    While the functionality is in theory able to be used for any other `AbstractElement`, we currently limit it explicitly to nodes to avoid potential method ambiguities in the function `constraints_couple`.

 ### [Mathematical description](@id man-fv-tev-math)

-Given the set of nodes corresponding to the type `element_type` is given ``N^{sub}``, we can calculate the future value as
+Given the set of nodes corresponding to the type `element_type` is given ``N^{sub}``, we can calculate the future value as:

 ```math
 \texttt{future\_value}[v] = \sum_{(\texttt{var}, val) \in coefficients(v)} val \sum_{n \in N^{sub}} \texttt{var}(n, last(t))